10 Masterful Email Marketing Campaign Examples

 On

-On is a Swiss running shoe company that uses personalization and automation in their email marketing campaigns to connect with running enthusiasts throughout the world.
+On is a Swiss running shoe company that uses personalization and automation in its email marketing campaigns to connect with running enthusiasts throughout the world.
 When paired with top-notch, patented running technology, this is a recipe for success.

-On also uses its email marketing to foster a sense of exclusive community so runners feel as though they’re part of something special.
-For instance, when friends refer runners to check out the company’s shoes and other athletic products, the company sends a personalized invitation to that runner to learn more about On.
+On also uses its email marketing to foster the sense of an exclusive community so runners feel as though they're part of something special.
+For instance, when friends refer runners to check out the company's shoes and other athletic products, the company sends a personalized invitation to that runner to learn more about On.
 The person who referred that runner then picks up cool swag and other perks, and the company builds its email list.

 Adidas

-The company’s e-commerce sales have been one of the driving forces behind this significant growth, and their sales have increased largely thanks to innovative email and digital marketing.
+Adidas has long been an iconic global brand.
+It uses dynamic content sent through personalized emails to rise above similar brands.
+The company's e-commerce sales have been one of the driving forces behind its status as a household name, and their sales have increased largely thanks to innovative email and digital marketing.

 The key to their successful email marketing campaigns has been personalization.
 As they reach customers across the world, they send millions of emails targeting the specific interests and tastes of people on their email list with matching content and offers.